NoComplyDev/CRTAP/README.md

 - Subtitles for all episodes of UnDeadwood were salvaged from [Filmot](https://filmot.com) and muxed manually.

-- Subtitles for S00E01, S00E02 and S00E04 are bugged - for some reason Filmot archived SRTs sometimes tend to repeat every line.
+- Subtitles for S00E01, S00E02 and S00E04 are bugged - for some reason Filmot-archived SRTs sometimes tend to repeat every line.
 This could be fixed manually, but I don’t have the time.
 <br/>

 ## Adding the archive to Plex